23adrian2300/AWS_Validity_Task/README.md

 Write a method verifying the input JSON data.
 Input data format is defined as AWS::IAM::Role Policy - definition and example (AWS IAM Role JSON definition and example).
 Input JSON might be read from a file.
 Method shall return logical false if an input JSON Resource field contains a single asterisk and true in any other case.

+## Requirements
+- Python 3.x
+- Terminal

 ## How to run
+All commands should be entered using the terminal.

 First, you need to download the repository with the solution using the command:

 `git clone https://github.com/23adrian2300/AWS_Validity_Task.git`